abitofhelp/servicelib/graphql/README.md

 ### JWT Authentication

 The RBAC implementation works with the JWT authentication middleware from the `servicelib/auth` package.
-The middleware extracts the user's roles from the JWT token and adds them to the request context, which is then used by the `@isAuthorized` directive to check if the user has the required roles.
+The middleware extracts the user's roles, scopes, and resources from the JWT token and adds them to the request context, which is then used by the `@isAuthorized` directive to check if the user has the required roles, scopes, and access to the specified resource.

 To set up JWT authentication: